ghgoodreau/python-image-gallery/README.md

-# Note: All credentials in this repository will be invalid, as the AWS account has been destroyed.

 # An Amazon EC2-based python image gallery manager

 Deployed via [its ansible counterpart](https://github.com/ghgoodreau/ansible_image_gallery), this load-balanced application is hosted in the AWS cloud via a VPC and RDS instance.